What is the Covid-19 Coronavirus Antibody Test?

 |In-clinic with HLA||Oxford Street, King’s Cross, Chislehurst||£99 inc. appointment|

 What should I do if I think I have coronavirus now?

 The PCR swab coronavirus test will help to establish whether you currently have the active virus.
 Please do not come into clinic and remember you and your household members will need to self-isolate for 14 days.

-We are currently only offering in-clinic PCR swab tests in our Chelsea clinic for anyone not currently showing COVID-19 Symptons.
+We are currently only offering in-clinic PCR swab tests in select clinics for anyone not currently showing COVID-19 symptoms.

 The IgG antibody blood test will show you if you have had coronavirus.
 It can be particularly helpful for “silent carriers” who may have had coronavirus but not experienced any symptoms.